moifort/play-with-hexagonal-architecture/README.md

 ### Simple REST API with IRC Event handler

 Before to run, you need to build the application (see below).
-To run the application (it's will only show you `println()` in console output) execute in the root directory:
+To run the application execute in the root directory:

 ```bash
 java -jar infra/application/rest-api/target/rest-api-1.0-SNAPSHOT.jar server